Today’s guide will be about how to select multiple cells in Excel (adjacent or non-adjacent) using the mouse click, Shift, and Control key.

 Now you can use various commands, like copy, paste, cut, etc.

 Finally, to deselect a cell, click on it again.

 Select Rows or Columns

 In practice, you need to select an entire row or column.
-The good news is that you can use the same steps as you selecting single or multiple cells.
+The good news is that you can use the same steps when selecting single or multiple cells.
 Take a closer look at each case.